Table of Contents

 Yehuda Yamay is a true innovator who admittedly sleeps very little; thus, he has plenty of time for imagining new solutions to persistent problems.
 After spending his career engineering packaging machines for food and cosmetics, a colleague approached Yehuda ten years ago about packaging cannabis – without humans.

-“We traveled around the world and saw many people sitting in rooms making pre-rolls by hand.
+“We traveled around the world and saw many people sitting in rooms packing cannabis pre-rolls by hand.
 The idea was simple; basically I just copied the way I saw my kids doing it,” Yehuda recalled, and from there he made perfecting the machine his entire focus.

-Yehuda and his son, Shahar Yamay, quickly mentioned that designing a machine to pack cannabis pre-rolls means attention to the smallest details in the process and accommodating circumstances beyond their control.
+Yehuda and his son, Shahar Yamay, quickly mentioned that designing a machine for packing cannabis pre-rolls means attention to the smallest details in the process and accommodating circumstances beyond their control.

 For example, Yehuda explained that the paper cones for cannabis joints are made manually in vast rooms of thousands of women working diligently to clue the cones together.
 Sometimes, the glue hasn’t dried entirely before the cones are stacked and packaged.
 This can cause the individual cones to stick together.
 This oversight can cause problems for most packing machines, but the Aura 2000 anticipates this issue, separating the cones one by one.